bbauska/W3Cx-5of5/README.md

 <h4>W3C&apos;s core values</h4>

-Committed to core values of an open Web that promotes innovation, neutrality, and interoperability, W3C and its community are setting the vision and standards for the Web, ensuring the building blocks of the Web are open, accessible, secure, international and have been developed via the collaboration of global technical experts.
+<p>Committed to core values of an open Web that promotes innovation,
+neutrality, and interoperability, W3C and its community are setting the vision and standards for the Web, ensuring the building blocks of the Web are open, accessible, secure, international and have been developed via the collaboration of global technical experts.</p>

 <h4>The Web is amazing!</h4>